 It's also important to clean up the velocity values of your performance.
 A good piano plugin will use different recordings for loud hits, medium hits, soft hits, etc. So it's important that the right samples are being triggered.
 Not only that, but if your velocity range is narrow and controlled, you'll need way less compression down the line!

-Most of the best piano vst plugins, like Native Instrument's Komplete, allow you a range of options for configuring the piano's tone.
+Most of the best piano VST plugins, like the Arturia Piano V2 , allow you a range of options for configuring the piano's tone.
 For example, you could choose to have the piano lid open or closed.
 Or you could choose the position of the microphones.
 Some even let you choose felt pianos!

 EQing piano can be challenging, given the broad frequency spectrum that an 88 key piano can occupy.
 As I mentioned above, context is key.
 If it is a solo piano, then you can aggressively boost certain frequencies.
 In contrast, if the piano is part of an arrangement, you may want to focus more on cutting unneeded frequencies so that it doesn't conflict with other instruments.